emilkarlen/emilkarlen.github.io/exactly/version/next/README.rst

 ------------------------------------

 More functionality is needed, smaller and larger.
-Including (but not limited to):
+Including (but by no means limited to):

-* Possibility to set stdin for processes other than the "action to check"
-* Separate sets of environment variables for "action to check" and other processes
+* Separate environment variables for ``[act]`` and other phases
 * Improved string character escaping
-* Type `REG-EX`
+* Improved syntax using parentheses
+* Concurrent execution of processes
-* Support for non-terminating programs (e.g. as ``string-transformer``)
+* Support for non-terminating processes
+* Windows port (most features work, but have not been thoroughly tested)
 * Symbol substitution in files
+* More matchers, string transformers, etc
+* Long term goals

-* Dynamic symbol values - e.g. contents of dir, current date
+  - Dynamic symbol values (contents of dir, current date, e.g.)
-* Macros and functions
+  - Macros and functions
-* More string transformers, matchers, etc
-* Ability to embed Python code in test cases
+  - Embedding of Python code in test cases
-* Python library for running cases and suites from within Python as a DSEL
+  - Python library for running cases and suites from within Python as a DSEL

 AUTHOR